CatoMaior/myLibrary/README.md

  - Go to "Configuration Properties" > "Linker" > "General".
 In "Additional Library Directories" add the path of the "build" folder inside the myLibrary folder you extracted before
  - Go to "Configuration Properties" > "Linker" > "Input".
 In "Additional Dependencies" add `myLibrary_Windows.lib;legacy_stdio_definitions.lib;legacy_stdio_wide_specifiers.lib`;
  - Click on "Ok" at the bottom of the window
  - Near to "Local Windows Debugger" choose "x64".
-Now you are ready to `#include "myLibrary.h"`{:.c} and compile and run your code
+Now you are ready to `#include "myLibrary.h"`{.c} and compile and run your code